yuygfgg/Fansub-encoding-tools/README.md

 - Extracts video and audio tracks from the MKV file.
 - Merges the video, audio, subtitles, chapters, and font attachments back into a new MKV file.
 -
-Basicly, I use this script to produce collections when a season finishes.
+Basicly, I use this script to produce collections when a season ends.

----

 #### Prerequisites